spagnuolocarmine/playground-mpi/markdowns/cap1/lets.md

 # Acknowledgement

-I wish to show my gratitude to Alessia Antelmi for reviewing this manuscript and helping to improve the quality by providing ideas and active support during the drawing up.
+I wish to show my gratitude to Alessia Antelmi for reviewing this manuscript and helping to improve its quality by providing ideas and active support during the drawing up.